Loneliness, fear, intense shyness, humiliation, embarrassment, avoidance, sweating, blushing – this is me.’

 Also called social phobia, this is when you feel overwhelming worry and self-consciousness about everyday social situations.
 For example, going on a date or giving a presentation may cause that feeling of butterflies in your stomach.
-But in social anxiety disorder everyday interactions cause significant anxiety, fear, self-consciousness and embarrassment.
-You fixate about others judging you or on being embarrassed or ridiculed.
-It which often leads to significant avoidance behaviors.
-Social anxiety disorder is a chronic mental health condition, is one of the most common mental disorders, so if you have it, there’s hope.
-Asking for help early, learning coping skills in psychotherapy and taking medications can help you gain confidence and improve your ability to interact with others.
+But in social anxiety disorder, everyday interactions cause significant anxiety, fear, self-consciousness, and embarrassment.
+You fixate on others judging you or on being embarrassed or ridiculed.
+It often leads to significant avoidance behaviours.
+Social anxiety disorder is a chronic mental health condition and is one of the most common mental disorders, so if you have it, there’s hope.
+Asking for help early, learning coping skills in psychotherapy, and taking medications can help you gain confidence and improve your ability to interact with others.

 These changes make your body able to take action and protect you in a dangerous situation either by running away or fighting.
 It is known as the ‘fight or flight’ reflex.
 Once the danger has passed, other hormones are released, which may cause you to shake as your muscles start to relax.

 This response is useful for protecting you against physical dangers; for example, it can help you run away from wild animals, attackers, fires, etc very quickly.
 The response is not so useful if you want to run away from exams, public speaking, a social event, or a date.

 Left untreated, social anxiety disorder can run your life, because it interferes with all aspects .